 - In this course, we investigate a number of retrieval models, feature extraction algorithms, and search algorithms.
 At some point, we need to understand the performance of an approach to determine what is the best retrieval method.
-Often, there is no absolute answer what is the best method; instead the performance of a method may vary from application to application: - Vector space retrieval was proven to outperform Boolean retrieval (similarly: probabilistic retrieval).
+Often, there is no absolute answer but the results my vary in the context of their application: - Vector space retrieval was proven to outperform Boolean retrieval many times (similarly: probabilistic retrieval).
 Nevertheless, web search engine such as AltaVista (used vector space retrieval) and Inktomi (probabilistic retrieval) could not compete with Google (Boolean retrieval) - When searching for similar images (still photos), it is well accepted that color is more important than texture, and texture is more important than shape.
-In medical imagery, however, the contrary is true: color is often meaningless (X-ray, MRI, CT, ...), texture often plays an important role to detect the type of tissue, but shape is of highest importance (e.g., skin cancer). - Machine learning with Deep Neuronal Networks outperforms most other classification methods, but AI comes with high computational costs.
-Is the additional effort worth the better performance, or is simpler & faster just good enough, e.g., plain old web search or meta data search? - We note that the performance of an approach depends on - the collection, - the type of queries / learning scenarios, - the information needs of users, - ... and some non-functional constraints (e.g., costs, time, storage)
+In medical imagery, however, the contrary is true: color is often meaningless (X-ray, MRI, CT, ...), texture often plays an important role to detect the type of tissue, but shape is of highest importance (e.g., skin cancer). - Machine learning with Deep Neuronal Networks outperforms most other classification methods, but comes at high computational costs.
+Is the additional effort worth the better performance, or is simpler & faster just good enough? - We conclude that the performance of an approach depends on - the collection, and - the type of queries / learning scenarios - the information needs of users - ... and some non-functional constraints